 Alexandra Kroetsch suffered a deadly infection from the H1N1 virus.
 She’s barely visible in this photo, as ventilators and heart and lung machines became her lifeline inside the Intensive Care Unit.

 Fortunately, Alexandra had access to medical expertise and proper equipment, including a respirator funded by TB Vets for RCH.
 A team of doctors, nurses, surgeons, respiratory therapists and physiotherapists worked hard to keep her alive.

 As for recovery, it was a long and exhausting journey.
 Alexandra had to first learn how to breathe and speak again with only one lung.
 But she grew stronger each week until she could breathe unassisted for nine hours, and then twelve.

 The life-changing experience made Alexandra feel closer to her loved ones.
 It also didn’t stop her from going back to work and even sing again.
 “It was a wonderful feeling [to sing again], and very emotional,” Alexandra shares.

 Today the world faces another devastating pandemic and it has put into perspective just how essential it is to have access to life-saving respiratory equipment.

-We ask you to please consider supporting TB Vets’ COVID-19 response of providing 7 ventilators to 7 BC hospitals.
-Your donation to TB Vets will help address the changing needs of BC’s respiratory frontline, and ensure that our hospitals always have access to respiratory technology that helps patients like Alexandra beat the odds every day.*
+We ask you to please consider supporting TB Vets.
+Your donation will help address the changing needs of BC’s respiratory frontline, and ensure that our hospitals always have access to respiratory technology that helps patients like Alexandra beat the odds every day.